sanjeevai/Image_Classification/README.md

 ## Files

 This project contains 3 files:
-* `image_classification.ipynb`: This is the main file where I did my main work
+* `image_classification.ipynb`: This is the file where I did my main work
 * Two helper files:
     1. `helper.py`
     2. `problem_unittests.py`

 ## Introduction

 In this project, I'll classify images from the CIFAR-10 dataset.
 The dataset consists of airplanes, dogs, cats, and other objects.
 The dataset will need to be preprocessed, then train a convolutional neural network on all the samples.
 I'll normalize the images, one-hot encode the labels, build a convolutional layer, max pool layer, and fully connected layer.
-At then end, I'll see their predictions on the sample images.
+At the end, I'll see their predictions on the sample images.

 ## Getting the project files